 In order to stand on a surfboard you need to be able to move through a range of positions.
 These include laying on or pulling yourself on to the board while it is in the water, laying on your front, pushing yourself up with your arms to a ‘table top’ kneeling position, and then moving up into a standing position.
 Don’t worry, all of this can be done slowly, and we generally get everyone to practice each stage several times before they move on so that they learn what feels comfortable for them, and learn to balance on the board.
 Again, you are welcome to knee-ride, or sit on the board rather than trying to stand if this works better for you.

 If you want to then progress your surfing to the next level, being able to paddle is the next goal.
 This means having a range of motion in your shoulders (think: front crawl on a board).
 Don’t worry though, we will be on hand in the water to help send you on some epic waves if this too much of a challenge.

 Surfing does take energy and is a bit of a cardio workout – knowing that fatigue is common in recovery, we will make sure to schedule lots of breaks and keep sessions short to help with pacing energy.
-We will also provide you with a pre-retreat guide which gives you some exercises you might like to try out at home before you join us so that you can start building your surf-specific muscle strength.

 All this is easier than it sounds, and we will guide you through it with hands-on support in the water.
 It may be useful for you to talk with your medical team prior to attending to help you to decide when would be a good time for you to join us.
 If you would like to talk with our team about this too, please do get in touch.